InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/GetOrSetMemberVariableOfITKClass/Documentation.rst

-Get Or Set Member Variable Of ITK Class
+Get or Set Member Variable of ITK Class
 =======================================

 .. index::